vincent-karuri/java-projects/loan-aggregator/README.md

 # Loan Aggregator

-The `LoanAggregator#aggregateLoans` method takes a String path-name (absolute or relative to LoanAggregator's current path) to a csv file and processes the file, providing an aggregation of loan amounts based on a tuple key (Network, Product, Month) which can be specified by the client.
+The `LoanAggregator#aggregateLoans` method takes a String path-name (absolute or relative to LoanAggregator's current path) to a csv file and processes the file, providing an aggregation of loan amounts based on a tuple key (Network, Product, Month).

-The result is then written to a csv file OUTPUT_CSV_FILE (absolute or relative to LoanAggregator's current path) which can be specified by the client.
+The result is then written to a csv file OUTPUT_CSV_FILE (absolute or relative to LoanAggregator's current path).

 ## Assumptions